luizgdsmdev/Javascript-studies/basics/functions/intro.md

 #### What are functions
 Functions are a **reusable block of code** designed to **perform specific tasks** and **compute values**.
 More specifically, in JavaScript, functions are **first-class objects**, meaning they can be **assigned to different structures** like variables, passed as arguments, returned from other functions, and stored in data structures like arrays or objects.
 They are **callable**, allowing the execution of their code **when invoked**.
 Also, functions have the option of **receiving arguments** when needed.
+Also, we call '**Higher-Order Functions**' functions that receive another function as a parameter and/or return one.

 #### Function creation methods
 We have some different ways of creating a function in JavaScript, each approach holds some specificities.
 The basic and formal way of declaring a function is: